-Broton’s research interests include sociology of education, social stratification and education policy.
-Broton uses multiple methods to examine the role of poverty and inequality in higher education as well as policies and programs designed to minimize related disparities and promote college success.
-Her work has appeared in Educational Researcher, Educational Evaluation and Policy Analysis, The New York Times, and Wisconsin Public Television, among others.
-In 2017, she received the Palmer O. Johnson Memorial Award for outstanding article in any AERA-sponsored publication for our work on the relationship between need-based grant aid and undergraduates’ work behaviors.
-The National Science Foundation, Kresge Foundation, Lumina Foundation, and others have supported her research.
+Broton’s research interests include sociology of education, social stratification, and education policy.
+She uses multiple methods to examine the role of poverty and inequality in higher education as well as policies and programs designed to minimize related disparities and promote college success.
+She is best known for her work on basic needs insecurity among college students, including the recent book, Food Insecurity on Campus: Action and Intervention.
 Broton teaches graduate courses on research methods, finance in higher education, and higher education policy.

 - Food and housing insecurity in higher education